 Here it is – the original internet-famous healthy cookie dough dip!

-It’s like an unbaked form of those popular White Bean Chickpea Blondies.
+It’s like an unbaked form of the popular Deep Dish Cookie Pie.

-I don’t know about you, but when I make the blondies, quite a bit of the raw dough gets consumed in the process!
-So I figured, why bother baking them at all?
+I don’t know about you, but when I make that cookie pie, quite a bit of the raw dough gets consumed in the process!
+So I figured, why bother baking it at all?

-Especially with the summer weather approaching, this cookie dough dip is a great way to get your blondie fix without turning on the oven.
+Especially with the summer weather approaching, this cookie dough dip is a great way to get your chocolate chip cookie fix without turning on the oven.

 But will “normal” people like it?